gitops-tech/gitops-tech.github.io/index.md

 ### Self-documenting deployments

 Have you ever SSH'd into a server and wondered what's running there?
-With GitOps, every change to any environment must happen through the environment repository.
+With GitOps, every change to any environment must happen through the repository.
 You can always check out the master branch and get a complete description of what is deployed where plus the complete history of every change ever made to the system.